scylladb/scylladb/docs/upgrade/_common/upgrade-image.rst

+There are two alternative upgrade procedures:

+* :ref:`Upgrading ScyllaDB and simultaneously updating 3rd party and OS packages <upgrade-image-recommended-procedure>`.
+It is recommended if you are running a ScyllaDB official image (EC2 AMI, GCP, and Azure images), which is based on Ubuntu 20.04.

+* :ref:`Upgrading ScyllaDB without updating any external packages<upgrade-guide-regular-procedure>`.

+.. _upgrade-image-recommended-procedure:

 **To upgrade ScyllaDB and update 3rd party and OS packages (RECOMMENDED):**

-.. versionadded:: Scylla 5.0
+.. versionadded:: ScyllaDB 5.0
-.. versionadded:: Scylla Enterprise 2021.1.10
+.. versionadded:: ScyllaDB Enterprise 2021.1.10

-This installation upgrade method allows you to upgrade your ScyllaDB version and update the 3rd party and OS packages using one command.
-This method is recommended if you run a ScyllaDB official image (EC2 AMI, GCP, and Azure images), which is based on Ubuntu 20.04.
+Choosing this upgrade procedure allows you to upgrade your ScyllaDB version and update the 3rd party and OS packages using one command.

 #.
 Update the |SCYLLA_REPO|_ to |NEW_VERSION|.